 You can also use egg whites to make royal icing!
 The real trick is that you must use pasteurized eggs so you do not have to worry of salmonella poisoning.
 You can also use pasteurized liquid egg whites that you find in the cartons.

 This is a great trick to making royal icing when you can’t find meringue powder at the store and you don’t have time to wait for it to be shipped to you when you order it online.

 How to make egg white royal icing

 There are two ways you can make the egg white royal icing.
 An acid is needed to stabilize the egg whites.
 This can be done with lemon juice, vinegar or cream of tartar.
-Ok, there are three ways you can make the egg white royal icing!
+Ok, there are actually three ways!

 Since I always have cream of tartar in my pantry, it’s also much easier to find than meringue powder, and you only need a smidgen of it, I used the cream of tartar.
 Also, since the cookies I was decorating for this post was my Rosewater and Cream Cheese Sugar Cookies, I didn’t want a hint of lemon flavor in the icing.
 Or vinegar, for that matter.

 Easy Peasy.
 And safe to eat because the eggs are pasteurized.

 How do I make flavored icing?

 When it comes to adding the flavor to your icing, the options are endless!
 You can easily replace the water in icing with juices like lemon, orange, apple, cranberry – any of these add color and flavor to your icing.
 Remember a little liquid goes a long way in making royal icing.